 The University Grants Commission (UGC) National Eligibility Test (NET) is one of India's most coveted exams.
 Held by the National Testing Agency (NTA), the national-level exam opens various career opportunities for qualifying candidates.
 For example, through UGC-NET, candidates are recruited for assistant professor posts and/or Junior Research Fellowship (JRF) at universities/colleges across India.
 Check out these five career options you have after cracking UGC-NET.

-About the UGC National Eligibility Test?
+What is UGC National Eligibility Test?

-Candidates can pursue research after qualifying NET-JRF
+Candidates can pursue research after qualifying for NET-JRF

 JRF-qualified candidates can also work for various organizations

-What about those qualifying for Assistant Professor posts through UGC-NET?
+What about those qualifying for assistant professor posts through UGC-NET?

-PSUs recruit candidates based on their UGC-NET scores
+PSUs recruit candidates based on UGC-NET scores

 Candidates who have successfully cleared UGC-NET are also eligible to get lucrative jobs offered by Public Sector Undertakings (PSUs).
 Based on UGC-NET scores, PSUs recruit candidates for posts of executives in various disciplines like science and R&D, management, corporate communications, human resources, and finance.
-Some of the top PSUs that shortlist candidates for recruitment through UGC-NET include BHEL, ONGC, NTPC, HPCL, among others.Share this timeline
+Some of the top PSUs that shortlist candidates for recruitment through UGC-NET include BHEL, ONGC, NTPC, and HPCL, among others.Share this timeline